Loran Smith very seldom misses attending the Major golf tournaments … the Masters, U.S. Open, PGA and the British Open.

 Smart has the foreword in Smith’s new book, praising the support of the Bulldog Nation and pointing out how the Georgia fan base was most instrumental in the Bulldogs’ run to the national championship.

-Return to Glory can be purchased online at Whitman.com and Amazon and can be purchased both online and in stores at Books A Million and Barnes & Noble.
+Return to Glory can be purchased online at the UGA Bookstore (bkstr.com/georgiastore), Whitman.com, Amazon, Books A Million and Barnes & Noble.
 Cost is $39.95.